leutloff/bergcms/README.md

 by LaTeX.
 The outcome is a PDF file that can be downloaded and then sent directly to the print shop.

-**At the time of this writing the code is still missing.
+**At the time of this writing some code is still missing.
 It will be added file by file in the next weeks ...**

 Testsuite